When is variety not variety? When the foods you feed your kids are all the same.

 - Give your child different foods during the day.
 For example, if your child likes cheese, don’t give it to him more than once a day.
 (The only exception I would make is for milk.)

 - Make sure you give your child different foods for the same meal or snack over a couple of days.
 So if you gave your child yogurt for snack yesterday, give her something different for snack today.

 Why is variety so important?
 Here are three ways it works its wonder:

-- When your child gets used to the idea that different foods are eaten on different days, or at different times, he will more willingly accept not having his favorite, especially if he you tell him he can have that item tomorrow.
+- When your child gets used to the idea that different foods are eaten on different days, or at different times, they will more willingly accept not having their favorite, especially if you tell them they can have that item tomorrow.
 The idea of difference opens the door to new foods.

 - Variety keeps your child exposed to different tastes, textures, and appearances.

 - Variety makes new seem less remarkable.
 Novel foods just don’t stand out that much when difference is the order of the day.
 In contrast, new items seem strange, odd and definitely something to be avoided when they appear in an otherwise unwavering menu.

 Finally, we’re not just talking about introducing variety at dinner.
 There are at least 5-6 eating opportunities in a typical day.
 Mix them all up.
 The more you do, the more success you’ll have.